kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 - Copy the snippet on the section 'iCommands Client on Linux' of the KU Leuven iRODS portal,

-- Open your terminal, paste and execute the coppied snippet,
+- Open your terminal, paste and execute the copied snippet,

 - So that you will have created a temporary password that will expire 7 days later and once this password is expired, you will need to repeat whole procedure to be able reconnect to iRODS,